Term · First-In-First-Out

 Why this matters for synthetic data

-Synthetic households need a mix of lot-relief settings: most accounts should default to FIFO (matching the SEC norm), but a meaningful minority should be on HIFO or specific-lot relief to exercise the alternative-method paths.
+Synthetic households need a mix of lot-relief settings: most accounts should default to FIFO (matching the IRS default), but a meaningful minority should be on HIFO or specific-lot relief to exercise the alternative-method paths.
 Per-account, per-symbol overrides are common at sophisticated households and should be modelable, not all-or-nothing.

 Common pitfalls